BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 particleSystem.addSizeGradient(1.0, 3);
 ```

-You can add as much gradient as you want as long as the gradient value is between 0 and 1.
+You can add as much gradients as you want as long as the gradient value is between 0 and 1.

 You can also define a more complex construct by providing two values per gradient: